msimecek/Chatbot-Student-Workshop/README.md

 ### Changing the dialog

-Before you try the new dialog, you need to change the message routing in the **MessagesController.cs** So that the application uses the new WhoIsDialog instead of RootDialog.
+Before you try the new dialog, you need to change the message routing in the **MessagesController.cs** so that the application uses the new WhoIsDialog instead of RootDialog.

 ```c#
 public async Task<HttpResponseMessage> Post([FromBody]Activity activity)